 To me, this somewhat tells us that on average, it might be better to avoid increased heating costs.
 And, if we have to pay more for air conditioning in order to get lower heating/gas bills, then this combined with lower rent/purchase prices makes the upper floor apartment the overall cheaper alternative.

 Of course, another thing I’ve learned from this investigation is that these cost differences probably aren’t as significant as finding a level of the apartment building on which you are most happy with the noise, walking up stairs, views, and other factors.
+Alternatively, if you are willing to pay a little extra for luxury, size up this Yorkville condo for rent.

 How about you all?
 Do you think it’s cheaper to live on the top or bottom floor of multi-unit/family apartment building?
 What factor would you expect to be most significant in the possible price differential?